dev-bootcamp-2019/investorX-angular-truffle/README.md

 ## Investment Guru

-Those Guru supposed to be experienced Crypto-Investors, such that, every investor has a different collection of Ether and ERC20 tokens.
+Those Guru supposed to be experienced crypto-investors, such that, every investor has a different collection of Ether and ERC20 tokens.
 Those gurus can submit as many wallets as different strategies they have.
 And they may submit their wallets(s) with a different or similar name(s) at each election cycle.
 The submitted wallet(s) of a guru will contain investment advice.
 That is the combination of Ether and Tokens that others are advised to follow. i.e. Other people are advised to have the same suggested percentage, of Ether and tokens, similar to the suggested wallets.

 ## Follower / Voter